 To date, there has been no movie, book, or exhibition dedicated to the LGBTQ history of Brooklyn, New York City’s most populous borough; yet this history stretches back before the word “homosexual” was even coined in 1869.

-The upcoming exhibition On the (Queer) Waterfront seeks to tell these forgotten stories through art and ephemera that examine how the Brooklyn waterfront has nurtured queer lives, from 1850 up to today.
+The exhibition On the (Queer) Waterfront tells these forgotten stories through art and ephemera that examine how the Brooklyn waterfront has nurtured queer lives, from 1850 up to today.
 Open now through August 4th at the Brooklyn Historical Society.

 For many working-class queer people, singing, dancing, doing drag, or being exhibited as a freak provided the rare opportunity to make a living without living in the closet.
 In the theaters of downtown Brooklyn and Coney Island, queer life has flourished for over a century.
 OT(Q)W will examine figures ranging from 19th century drag kings Ella Wesner and Florence Hines, to 20th century figures like dancer Mabel Hampton and comedian Burt Savoy.